Full Throttle U.S. Ethanol Expansion Faces Challenges Down the Road

 The RFS-2 also specifies lifecycle greenhouse gas emissions levels that must be met to qualify for the overall RFS-2 and its different categories.
 To qualify as cellulosic biofuel, life-cycle greenhouse gas emissions must be at least 60 percent less than the lifecycle greenhouse gas emissions for gasoline or diesel in 2005.
 Advanced biofuel (other than the cellulosic portion) must show at least a 50-percent reduction in lifecycle greenhouse gas emissions.
 This threshold applies to the biomass-based biodiesel mandate as well as to unspecified advanced biofuel.
 Other biofuels, to count toward the RFS-2 mandates, must show at least a 20-percent reduction in lifecycle greenhouse gas emissions (unless they are produced at a “grandfathered” facility that is thereby exempt from this requirement).
 Such biofuels include all those outside of the “advanced” category, such as the 15-billion-gallon maximum residual amount in 2015 through 2022.

-USDA Agricultural Projections to 2018, USDA, Economic Research Service, February 2009
+USDA Agricultural Projections to 2018, by Paul Westcott, USDA, Economic Research Service, February 2009

 2008 Farm Bill Side-By-Side, Title IX—Energy, Economic Research Service, August 2008

-Ethanol Expansion in the United States: How Will the Agricultural Sector Adjust?, USDA, Economic Research Service, May 2007
+Ethanol Expansion in the United States: How Will the Agricultural Sector Adjust?, by Paul Westcott, USDA, Economic Research Service, May 2007

-Global Agricultural Supply and Demand: Factors Contributing to the Recent Increase in Food Commodity Prices, USDA, Economic Research Service, July 2008
+Global Agricultural Supply and Demand: Factors Contributing to the Recent Increase in Food Commodity Prices, by Ronald Trostle, USDA, Economic Research Service, July 2008

 Bioenergy, by Steven Ramsey, USDA, Economic Research Service, September 2022